Bruce Dickinson calls out gig-goers for smoking weed at Iron Maiden show

-Iron Maiden frontman Bruce Dickinson called out a group of fans at one of the band’s recent shows for smoking week in the crowd.
+Iron Maiden frontman Bruce Dickinson called out a group of fans at one of the band’s recent shows for smoking weed in the crowd.

 The heavy metal outfit are currently out on the North American leg of their ‘Legacy Of The Beast’ tour, which is due to conclude in Tampa, Florida this Thursday (October 27).